Why the NFL is Tax-Exempt

 That said, $10 million’s not nothing, and every little bit counts.
 However, the NFL has claimed that they would find other ways to make up the lost money, including writing off completely legal tax deductions that they never could have done before due to their exemption status.

 If the NFL does give up their tax-exempt, non-profit status, it seems likely it wouldn’t have a dramatic impact on their bottom line.
 In terms of fan relations, the fact that any part of this multi-billion dollar business is tax-exempt does not sit well with their paying customers.
 So for that reason alone, the league’s commissioner Roger Goodell should be looking into following in MLB’s footsteps and scrapping the NFL’s exemption.
-But then again, maybe he won’t after all.
-The non-profit NFL League Office pays his salary — to the tune of $29 million per year.
+(As a bonus, if they did give that up, Goodell would no longer have to report his salary, which pops up in the news every now and again as a matter of significant controversy.)
+And if you’re curious, the non-profit NFL League Office paid Goodell about $35 million in 2014 and he’s made a little over $200 million since taking over as Commissioner in late 2006.

 - The Super Bowl is Not Watched By Anywhere Near a “Billion People” Every Year